Health PEI Health Care Workers: COVID-19 FAQs

 If I have returned from travel am I required to self-isolate?

-Health care workers, like any essential worker, are not exempt from the 14 day self-isolation.
-However, we can confirm that health care workers, except those who work in long term care, are able to attend work during the 14-day isolation period as long as they have not had symptoms of COVID-19 and have not traveled outside of Canada.
-Their place of employment is the only area they are authorized to go during the 14 day self isolation period.
+Health care workers, like any essential worker, who travel out of province for non-work related purposes are not exempt from the 14 day self-isolation.
 Anyone who works in long term care facilities must immediately self-isolate, shall not attend work, and must monitor for symptoms for 14 days following any out of province travel.

 This exception is to allow health care workers to continue to offer essential services to Islanders.

 As health care workers, you are trusted to monitor your own symptoms to ensure your health and safety and that of your patients.
 Those who have returned from travel within Canada are asked to self-monitor for COVID-19 symptoms and leave work as soon as they start to feel unwell, including fever, new or worsening cough, sore throat, runny nose, sneezing, congestion or unusual fatigue.